 There may be a data discrepancy between your existing company MPF scheme account and your eMPF account, such as differences in company name, registration type or number/organization registration document.

-You may call eMPF Customer Service Hotline 183 2622 (Monday to Friday: 9am – 7pm; Saturday: 9am – 1pm) or visit one of the eMPF Service Centres for further assistance.
-Click here for detailed information on the locations and service hours.
+You may call eMPF Customer Service Hotline 183 2622 (Monday to Friday: 9am – 7pm; Saturday: 9am – 1pm) or visit any eMPF Service Centres for further assistance.
+Please click here for the location details.
+You are strongly recommended to make an appointment in advance to save time queuing.

 You may also need to prepare and bring along the following documents: